Dunhill Logo

 Dunhill Logo Old

 The old Dunhill logo shows a quadrangular crest with a sharp base.
-It contains a three-line inscription, “OPTIME SIT 1907”, where the first word is translated as “best,” the second – as “will be,” and the number indicates the year the brand was founded.
+It contains a three-line inscription, “OPTIME SIT 1907”, where the first word is translated as “best,” the second as “will be,” and the number indicates the year the brand was founded.
 The Latin phrase symbolizes the pursuit of high quality and innovation.
-Above the shield is a crown formed from small curly elements.
+Above the shield is a crown composed of small, curly elements.
 It was inspired by the crown of the king of Great Britain because, in 1927, Dunhill cigarettes received a royal warrant.
 And to the left and right of the shield rise heraldic lions.
 They stand on a pattern of graceful swirling lines.

 Below the logo is a long horizontal line that separates the brand name.
 The inscription is made in a classic bold sans-serif typeface, but the designers made some letters asymmetrical.
 In particular, they moved the horizontal “H” stroke slightly lower and the “N” diagonal slightly higher.
 The burgundy color used for glyphs and other logo elements symbolizes luxury and nobility.